zvercodebender/community-plugins/README.md

 ## deployit-udm-plugins

-This directory contains Deployit plugins that are based on the Unified Deployment Model.
+This directory contains XL Deploy plugins that are based on the Unified Deployment Model.

 ## deployit-server-plugins

-This directory contains Deployit server plugins that influence server behavior.
+This directory contains XL Deploy server plugins that influence server behavior.

 ## deployit-cli-plugins

-This directory contains Deployit CLI plugins that influence CLI behavior.
+This directory contains XL Deploy CLI plugins that influence CLI behavior.

 ## tool-deployit-plugins

-This directory contains plugins for external tools that interact with Deployit.
+This directory contains plugins for external tools that interact with XL Deploy.

 ## example-plugins